 Millenia of knowledge and experience in support of slowing down

-Many leading world’s religions grasped the millennial wisdom of the crucial impact of an individual’s relaxed state on our and our societies well-being by reserving one day of the week for rest.
-Christians have Sundays, Jews sabbath, Muslims Fridays, … To be with your loved ones and with yourself.
+Many leading world’s religions grasped the millennial wisdom of the crucial impact of an individual’s relaxed state on our social well-being by reserving one day each week for rest.
+Christians have Sundays, Jews Sabbath, Muslims Fridays, … To be with your loved ones and with yourself.
 The doors to your inner world of thoughts, desires and .. are open.
 By going to the church, one creates a meaningful silent conversation between him/herself and the divine.
-Nonbelievers or the less committed followers of any faith need to create an adaptation of self-reflection and a labor-free day in order to be in peace with oneself and the world.
+Non-believers or the less committed followers of any faith need to create an adaptation of self-reflection and a labor-free day in order to be in peace with oneself and the world.

-Aside of religions, many cultures have established social acceptance of nothingness.
+Aside religions, many cultures have established social acceptance of nothingness.

 Far niente, the Italians are known to employ the sweet secret of enjoying the moment in their lifestyles.
 Guilt-free and nonchalant.
 Across the border, the French paradox may not just dwell in imbibing bottles of wine and devouring bricks of foie gras, but in their enviable two-hour lunch break and a space reserved for hobbies and family activities.